zerynth/docs/docs/reference/libs/fortebit/iot/docs/examples.md

 # Examples

-The following are a list of examples for lib.fortebit.iot
+The following are a list of examples for lib.fortebit.iot.

 ## MQTT

-A simple example connecting a device to the OKDO IoT cloud using the MQTT protocol
+A simple example connecting a device to the OKDO IoT cloud using the MQTT protocol.